ma3u/testingAskui/README.md

 ### Automated OWASP Top 10 Security Checks for Web Applications

 Our project idea demonstrates how to use AskUI for automated UI-driven security checks on a web application, specifically targeting the [OWASP Top 10 Web Application Security Risks](https://owasp.org/www-project-top-ten/).
-The included script, `askui-owasp-check.ts`, automates browser actions to:
+The included script, `askui_owasp_check.py`, automates browser actions to:

 ---